wikimedia/mediawiki-extensions-Wikibase/docs/topics/hooks-php.md

   * Array containing the site links to display indexed by site ID.
 * $usageAccumulator
   * A [UsageAccumulator] to track the usages of Wikibase entities done by the hook handlers.

-#### WikibaseClientEntityNamespaces {#WikibaseClientEntityNamespaces}
-Called by [WikibaseClient::getEntityNamespaceLookup()] to allow additional mappings between Entity types and namespace IDs to be defined.

-Parameters:
-* &$map
-  * An associative array mapping Entity types to namespace ids.

 [WikibaseClient]: @ref Wikibase::Client::WikibaseClient
 [WikibaseClient::getEntityNamespaceLookup()]: @ref Wikibase::Client::WikibaseClient::getEntityNamespaceLookup()